 How to set up a PayPal account:

-- Select the account type you want — Personal or Business — and click Continue.
+- Select the account type you want — Personal Account or Business Account — and click Next.

-- Add in your name, email address, and password, and then click Continue.
+- Add your name, email address, and password, and then click Continue.

-- Add in your address and other required info, and then click Continue.
+- Add your address and other required info, and then click Continue.

-- Optional: Click the blue Get started button, add in your debit, credit, or bank info.
+- Optional: Click the blue Get started button to add your debit, credit, or bank info.

 - Verify your email address by clicking the link in the email sent to you by PayPal.